oiva-johannes/General-XxY-Sudoku-Checker/README.md

-# General-XxY-Sudoku-Checker
-Program for checking correctness of any sized sudoku.
+# Just some old code for testing out github.
+Not very interesting